pavondunbar/SuperbowlSquares/README.md

 - End of 3rd quarter (25% of pool)
 - Final score (25% of pool)

-Example: If Chiefs lead 17-13 at first quarter, square (7,3) wins first payout
+Example: If Chiefs lead 17-13 at end of first quarter, square (7,3) wins first payout

 ## Key Functions